Colsai/DATA-690-WANG/hw8/project_proposal_1.md

 ### 1. What is your issue of interest (provide sufficient background information)?
 I have a wide-range of topics I am interested in, but as I work in education, I would like to focus on current educational progress for K-12 students.
 Despite the obvious wealth of the US, as a country, there is much evidence suggesting that our educational attainment lacks in comparison to other countries.

-What fascinates me about the US educational system is its performance.In 2019, on the PISA tests, the US ranked a disappointing 36 out of 79 (1).
+What fascinates me about the US educational system is its performance.
+In 2019, on the international Programme for International Student Assessment (PISA) tests, the US ranked a disappointing 36 out of 79 (1).
 However, when PISA ran its first iteration, the US was 11th out of 12 nations.

-Have students as a whole improved?
+Have students as a whole improved in the US, in comparison to other countries?
 Have we experienced significant challenges because of higher enrollments?
 Is a change in funding positively affecting student performance?
-I hope to reflect on these basic questions in this project.
+I hope to reflect on these exploratory questions in this project.

 ### 2. Why is this issue important to you and/or to others?
 Especially with the growing budgetary difficulties incurred by the 2019-2020 Coronavirus pandemic, where states are projecting significant declines in state revenues, it is